MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 In that command:
 - `ContosogMSA` is the gMSA name.
 - `ContosoLB.aquiladom.com` is the DNS name for the load balancer (specified previously).
-Use the same DNS name used in [step7](create-static-ip.md) to create the static IP and associated same DNS name to static IP.
+Use the same DNS name used in [step7](create-static-ip.md) to create the static IP and associate the same DNS name to static IP.
 - `ContosoServerGroup` is the computer group in Active Directory (specified previously).
 - `MSOMHSvc/ContosoLB.aquiladom.com`, `SMSOMHSvc/ContosoLB`, `MSOMSdkSvc/ContosoLB.aquiladom.com`, and `MSOMSdkSvc/ContosoLB` are service principal names.